Richard937cch/IA_Final/README.md

 。Instantiate actual prefab to generate actual map.<br>
 ## Main agent - Adventurer(yellow):<br>
 。Script is based on NPBehave and the "Enemybehaviour.cs" proved in the NPBehave asset.<br>
-。An Adventurer is spawned randomly on the dirt grid of the map.<br>
+。An Adventurer is spawned randomly on the dirt or river grid of the map.<br>
 。Initially, a random position is given as initial target position, and Adventurer will go toward it.<br>
 。If Adventurer reach target position, a new target position will be given.<br>
 。Adventurer will keep checking if enemies is nearby(7.5f).<br>